LeToNode/Play2.0-CN-doc/scalaGuide/ScalaRouting.md

 ### Parameters with fixed value

-Sometimes you want to use a fixed value for a parameter:
+Sometimes you need to use a fixed value for a parameter:

 ```
 # Extract the page parameter from the path, or fix the value for /